2018 GRAD Submission Guidelines

 Please click here to review the video creation guide.
 In this guide, we will discuss various strategies of video creation from shooting footage, editing footage, and exporting your final video project to social media sites.

 **Video files can be sent to the School of Graduate Studies at gradschool@UND.edu.
-Please inculde your name, department and abstract title so we can link it to your abstract submission.
+Please include your name, department and abstract title so we can link it to your abstract submission.

 The School of Graduate Studies will pick up posters for all online students at Duplicating Services.